-Over our last 35+ years, more than 6 million gifts have been given away to over a million children through the hands of Police, Fire, and 911 Emergency Services.
-We have changed young lives and family opinions in positive ways, one house at a time, and that includes some people in uniform.
+Over nearly four decades, nearly 8 million gifts have been given away to over a million children through the hands of Police, Fire, and 911 Emergency Services personnel.
+We have changed young lives and family opinions in positive ways, one house at a time, and that includes the Blue Santas themselves.

 Monetary contributions are used to purchase items needed to fill in donation gaps.
 Our largest need is always gifts for teen and pre-teen boys and girls.
 This age group is most vulnerable to crime, unrest, and gang activity.
 An officer at their door with gifts and personal items is an incredible and lifelong positive image that those in need never forget!

 The W. Steven Martin Police Toy Drive Foundation is a 501(c)(3) non-profit organization and has NO payroll expenses.
 We are all volunteers and supporters.
 ALL donations are used for gifts and expenses to keep these programs working year round.
 If you want to help, please click on the Donate or Contact button above.

 Throughout his career, two-time CMA Broadcast Personality of the Year W. Steven Martin, a Nebraska native and long-time Valley of the Sun morning drive presence, worked tirelessly to raise money for local and national charities.
 His reputation for giving back to the community frequently resulted in individuals and faith-based groups seeking assistance to provide for families that would otherwise go without food, warm clothing, or toys during the holidays.
 W would call upon his vast network of friends and businesses to attempt to help those who took the time to send a letter outlining the particular situation.
 However, vetting the requests was simply not possible, due to the high demand.
 And delivering the holiday boxes took up nearly every waking hour during December, a problem with a young family of his own.